apache/openwhisk/tools/admin/README-NEXT.md

 <prints key>

 # add user to a specific namespace
-$ wskadmin-next user create userA -ns space1
+$ wskadmin-next user create --namespace space1 userA
 <prints new key specific to userA and space1>

 # add second user to same space
-$ wskadmin-next user create userB -ns space1
+$ wskadmin-next user create --namespace space1 userB
 <prints new key specific to userB and space1>

 # force update a user with new uuid:key